Skip to content

 “Organizations are looking for a cloud-based solution that makes it easier to deploy and simplify management of the data and requirements for countries around the world,” says Shannon.
 MNCs are also looking for a solution that makes compliance easier and more reliable, he says.

-Pagero and Thomson Reuters have partnered to create just such a solution – a universal e-invoicing module that works within the Thomson Reuters ONESOURCE tax platform.
+Thomson Reuters and Pagero have created just such a solution – a universal e-invoicing module that works within the Thomson Reuters ONESOURCE tax platform.
 In addition to supporting the exchange of electronic documents between businesses, governments, and customers, the Thomson Reuters/Pagero solution also helps companies manage any changes a government may make to the system, network, or data specifications they require.

 Concerning upcoming e-invoice/CTC mandates, “Compliance is an obligation that organizations and tax departments must get right on day one,” Shannon emphasizes.
 “By having a universal solution for the indirect tax life cycle—from tax calculations to compliance reporting and e-invoicing—now they can get it right.”